santosderek/Imgur-To-Folder/README.md

 *Download all favorites in order of latest.*

-    imgurToFolder --download-latest-favorites [username] | OR | imgurToFolder -df [username]
+    imgurtofolder --download-latest-favorites [username] | OR | imgurtofolder -df [username]

 *Download all favorites in order of oldest.*

-    imgurToFolder --download-oldest-favorites [username] | OR | imgurToFolder -df [username]
+    imgurtofolder --download-oldest-favorites [username] | OR | imgurtofolder -do [username]

 *To limit number of favorites to download use `--max-favorites`:*

-    imgurToFolder --download-latest-favorites [username] --max_favorites [maximum_number_of_favorites]
+    imgurtofolder --download-latest-favorites [username] --max_favorites [maximum_number_of_favorites]

     [OR]

-    imgurToFolder --download-oldest-favorites [username] --max_favorites [maximum_number_of_favorites]
+    imgurtofolder --download-oldest-favorites [username] --max_favorites [maximum_number_of_favorites]

 *Example for latest 60 favorites*

-    imgurToFolder --download-latest-favorites [username] --max_favorites 60
+    imgurtofolder --download-latest-favorites [username] --max_favorites 60

 ***Over-write existing files (disables skipping)***

 *To over-write existing files use `--overwrite`*

-    imgurToFolder [URLS] --overwrite
+    imgurtofolder [URLS] --overwrite

 ***Enable debugging output***

-*To enable debugging output use `--verbose`
+*To enable debugging output use `--verbose`*

     imgurtofolder [URLS] --verbose

 ### Authentication Setup For Account Access (Only needed to download favorites)

 To access your favorites, you must first permit this application to access your account.
+Again, this application does not store user name or passwords.
+This is the purpose of OAuth.

-In order to do so, run either the `imgurToFolder --list-all-favorites [username]` command or the `imgurToFolder --download-latest-favorites [username]` command with your username replacing `[username]`.
+In order to do so, run either the `imgurtofolder --list-all-favorites [username]` command, the `imgurtofolder --download-latest-favorites [username]` command, or the `imgurtofolder --download-oldest-favorites [username]` command with your username replacing `[username]`.

 A message will appear asking the user to visit a specified url and log in.
 This page takes you to Imgur to authenticate Imgur-To-Folder, and allow the program to view your favorites.